-PG Dip in Youth and Community Work:
+PG Diploma in Youth and Community Work:

 The course is comprised of both taught and placement components.
 Taught modules tend to be university based and involve lectures and small group discussions.
 Placement based modules relate to the students' fieldwork practice and the university-based tutorial process which emphasise reflective learning.
 Students will need to attend taught module sessions and tutorials on one evening a week.
 Modules run over a semester and are worth 15 credits at level 7.